RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/06-JSH.md

 <sup>23</sup> Then the two men returned, descended from the mountain, crossed the river, and came to Joshua the son of Nun.
 They told him all that had happened to them.
 <sup>24</sup> They said to Joshua, “Truly Yahweh has delivered all the land into our hands.
 Moreover, all the inhabitants of the land melt away before us.”

 > - <sup>a</sup> 2.
-“Behold”, from “[hebrew]הִנֵּה[/hebrew]”, means look at, take notice, observe, see, or gaze at.
+“Behold”, from “הִנֵּה”, means look at, take notice, observe, see, or gaze at.
 It is often used as an interjection.

 ## Chapter 3